TFCA Annual Conference Graphic

 Chris Barron - Chief, Travis County Emergency Services District No. 5

-Chris Barron currently serves as the Fire Chief of the Travis County Emergency Services District #5 located just south of Austin, Texas.
+Chris Barron currently serves as the Fire Chief of Travis County Emergency Services District #5, which is located just south of Austin, Texas.

-Chief Barron has worked diligently in the fire service for over 34 years, serving as Chief for 24 of those years, to increase service delivery performances in the local area and around the state.
-He has used several performance improvement programs to lead ESD#5 from and all volunteer department, ISO Class 7/9, to a fully staffed ISO Class #2 department.
+Chief Barron has worked diligently in the fire service for over 34 years, 24 of those years serving as Chief, to increase service delivery performances in the local area and around the state.
+He has used several performance improvement programs to lead ESD#5 from an all-volunteer department, ISO Class 7/9, to a fully staffed ISO Class #2 department.

-In 2019, Barron retired from the State Firefighters’ and Fire Marshals’ Association where he served almost 15 years as the Executive Director.
-Barron was responsible for the administration and oversight of the 23,000-member organization representing first responders in Texas and central and south America.
+In 2019, Barron retired from the State Firefighters' and Fire Marshals' Association, where he served almost 15 years as the Executive Director.
+Barron was responsible for administrating and overseeing the 23,000-member organization representing first responders in Texas, Central America, and South America.

-Barron has received numerous leadership and organizational awards for his leadership including the John Buckman Leadership Award, the IAFC/VCOS Recruitment/Retention Award and in 2014, Chief Barron was awarded the International Association of Fire Chief's Chief of the Year Award amongst a nationwide group of colleagues.
+Barron has received numerous leadership and organizational awards for his leadership, including the John Buckman Leadership Award and the IAFC/VCOS Recruitment/Retention Award.
+In 2014, Chief Barron was awarded the International Association of Fire Chiefs' Chief of the Year Award amongst a nationwide group of colleagues.

-Barron holds numerous certifications, and an Associates in Fire Protection, Bachelor’s and a Master’s degree in Business Administration.
+Barron holds numerous certifications, including an Associate Degree in Fire Protection and a Bachelor's and Master's degree in Business Administration.

 Abstract

-When it comes to being a leader in an organization there are some basic "rules" which should be followed to be successful, motivate personnel, and be a proponent of change in the organization.
-This class will cover 10 key components of being a successful leader and earning the trust of your staff, community and supervisors.
-Class attendees will learn strategies for success, making a difference, advocating wellness, maximizing resources and learning from yourself, your peers, and your mistakes.
+When it comes to being a leader in an organization, some basic "rules" should be followed to be successful, motivate personnel, and be a proponent of change in the organization.
+This class will cover 10 key components of being a successful leader and earning the trust of your staff, community, and supervisors.
+Class attendees will learn strategies for success, making a difference, advocating wellness, maximizing resources, and learning from yourself, your peers, and your mistakes.
 Attendees should be able to walk away from the class feeling re-energized to face those hard days and make a difference in the department and community.

 Challenges of a First Year Fire Chief